-Selectivity was evaluated by comparing the amount of interference from six different blank DBMS in relation to the lowest calibrator or the lower limit of quantitation (LLOQ)-[Query-Q4: Vikas Sharda(CE) to All(AU)] Please define the following terms: LLOQ, HQC, MQC, and LQC.
-[Reply By: Sujan Dilly Penchala(AU)] Terms have been defined and included in the text below.].
+Selectivity was evaluated by comparing the amount of interference from six different blank DBMS in relation to the lowest calibrator (LLOQ).
 Area responses of interfering noise at the retention time of DTG were accepted if the interference was less than 20% of the mean response of the LLOQ (n = 6).
-For the IS, less than 5% of the mean response areas in the six LLOQ samples was deemed to be acceptable.
+For the internal standard, less than 5% of the mean response areas in the 6 LLOQ samples was deemed to be acceptable.